Dzidulak/Web-App-DevOps-Project/README.md

 - **Data Validation:** Ensure data accuracy and completeness with required fields, date restrictions, and card number validation.

+## Developments
+#### Milestone 1
+(Reverted New Feature)

+Added a new column to the order list page that displays the delivery date for each order.
+By adding this new column a new field in the add order page was added so the the user can add the delivery date the the order.

 ## Getting Started

 ### Prerequisites